acekreations/baseframe/README.md

 ## Documentation

-Documentation is coming soon, for now you can use this [file](docs/index.html) to learn how to use Baseframe.
+Documentation is coming soon, for now you can use [this](https://acekreations.github.io/baseframe/) to learn how to use Baseframe.

 ## Contribution